This post may contain affiliate links. Please read our disclosure policy.

 Make-Ahead Tips

-Maximize convenience with these three make-ahead methods for Eggplant Parmesan:
+Save time with these easy make-ahead options for Mini Eggplant Parmesan:

-1. Full Bake Method: Cook the entire casserole a day prior, let it cool, then cover and place in the fridge.
-Reheat at 350°F until the center is warm and the edges are bubbling with cheese and sauce.
+- Cook Ahead: Bake the entire dish a day in advance.
+Let it cool, cover, and refrigerate.
+Reheat at 350°F until the center is warm and the edges are bubbling.

 Frequently Asked Questions

-Swap out breadcrumbs for almond flour to make this dish low-carb.
-Use 1/2 cup of almond flour while keeping the rest of the ingredients the same.
-Alternatively, skip the breadcrumbs entirely and coat the eggplant slices with a mixture of shredded Parmesan and spices.
+To make a low-carb version, replace breadcrumbs with almond flour.
+Use 1/2 cup of almond flour and follow the recipe as written.
+Alternatively, skip the breadcrumbs and coat the eggplant with a mix of shredded Parmesan cheese and spices.

 Ways To Use Leftover Ingredients